vdelanno/convida/assets/txt-en.md

 No. After rubbing our hands with alcohol gel, our hands are disinfected of any germ that would have been in the public hand sanitizer bottle.

 ¿Are COVID-19 vaccines part of a “program for mass extermination”?
-No. Vaccines are not a program for mass extermination or a strategic to implant chips.
-Vaccines are safe, it has been confirmed by conclusive research.
+No. Vaccines are not a program for mass extermination or a strategy to implant chips.
+Vaccines are safe, it has been confirmed by conclusive research. mRNA vaccines do not have the live COVID-19 virus and do not interfere with the human DNA.

 ¿Could COVID-19 vaccines produce infertility?
 No. Vaccines do not produce infertility.
 There is too much fake news about vaccines that cause fear and distrust in people so they don’t want to get vaccinated.
 Fake news is quite harmful and limits the most effective preventive measure, vaccination.